Scoreboards Documentation

 Cancelling a Score

-Admins and validators can cancel an already-approved score by right-clicking the submission message and selecting "Cancel Score/Match".
+Admins and validators can cancel an already-approved score by right-clicking the submission message and selecting "Cancel Review".
 This reverts the score change and requires a cancellation reason.

-The ELO - Ranked 1v1 leaderboard type uses an ELO rating system to rank players competitively.
+The ELO - Ranked leaderboard type uses an ELO rating system to rank players competitively, either 1v1 or in teams of up to eight a side.

 How it works